 Who Gets to Claim the Child on Taxes?

 There is no set parent that gets to claim the shared child on their taxes.
 Your divorce and custody agreement should have instructions on which parent gets to claim the child as their dependent.
 Some divorce settlements allow the parents to switch off each year on who gets to claim the child, some settlements only allow the custodial parent or non-custodial parents to do so.

 If your divorce agreement does not include language clarifying who is allowed to claim the child(ren), then it is somewhat of a race: whichever parents filed first gets custody.
 That's why it's important to have specific language in your divorce and custody settlements outlining how claiming your child(ren) as a dependent will work in the future.
 If your settlement does not include this language, contact the family law specialists at Tommalieh Law to start the process of getting this fixed.

-Being able to claim your child on your taxes, as the non-custodial parent, isn’t as simple as you might think.
-Even if your custody arrangement gives you the right to claim your child on your taxes yearly or only on certain years, you will not receive the same perks and tax breaks that the custodial parent receives.
+Being able to claim your child on your taxes, as a non-custodial parent, isn't as simple as you might think.
+Even if your custody arrangement gives you the right to claim your child on your taxes yearly or only for certain years, you will not receive the same perks and tax breaks that the custodial parent receives.

 Only a custodial parent can claim child care expenses (daycare, after-school programs, summer camps) on their taxes.
 Custodial parents are also the only parent allowed to file as Head of Household in relation to the shared minor child, as well as the earned income credit.

 Be Prepared: How Long Does it Take to get Child Support?

 Is There any Part of My Child Support I can Claim on My Taxes?